N0M4D-D3V/porfolio/README.md

 ## TODO

-- Print CV option
-- Translate into english
+- Translate into english P1
-- Fix Curriculum HR
+- Add data to table P1
 - Sometimes the CV IMG is not loading correctly - P2
 - Multilanguage - P3